 An adventurous curriculum linked programme aimed at Reception to Year 3.

-The Outdoor Elements Great Outdoors programme is a full day of interactive outdoor learning split into 3 sessions and working in groups of up to 12, the children travel through our woodland to learn exciting facts about the Great Outdoors.
+The Outdoor Elements Great Outdoors programme is a full day of interactive outdoor learning split into 3 sessions.
+Working in groups of up to 12, the children travel through our natural woodland environment to explore, discover and survive in the Great Outdoors.

-Explore the Great Outdoors – navigating using a simple map, the children will be guided on an exciting circular walk through our woodland to discover different tree species.
+(A) Terrific Tree Tour – navigating using a simple map, the children will be guided on an exciting circular walk through our woodland to explore different tree species.
 The children will be tasked with identifying trees by their leaves and studying leaf identification charts.
 The children will be encouraged to use all their senses including taste, touch and smell to learn about our leafy friends and understand what trees and plants do for us.

 The facilities are excellent.
 The children really enjoyed the whole day.
 I'm sure we will see you again soon.- Briercliffe Primary School